bbtfr/recommender/README.md

 Demo
 ------------------------------------------------------------------------------

-You can easily use the `test/dummy` app as a demo of spree_essential_blog.
+You can easily use the `test/dummy` app as a demo of recommender.
 Just `cd` to where you develop and run:

 ```bash
 git clone git://github.com/bbtfr/recommender.git